luisfuturist/activity-fiap-ai-p4a1/README.md

 - **Database**: PostgreSQL for efficient data storage and querying.
 - **Interactive Dashboard**: Real-time data visualization with Streamlit.
 - **ESP32 Integration**: Communication with field hardware for data collection and irrigation control.
+For further information, check [ESP32](document/other/esp32.md).
 - **Predictive Modeling**: Machine learning models using Scikit-learn for irrigation recommendations.
+For more information, access [ML Training](document/other/ml_training.md).

 ## Observations